Deep Image-based Illumination Harmonization: Introduction

 \section{Introduction}

-The task of image composition is to integrate an object with the real-world scene to generate a synthesized image with harmonious illumination.
-However, as the illumination of objects is usually inconsistent with the scene, the quality of synthesized image would be significantly downgraded.
-Although the existing retouching software, such as photoshop, is relatively mature, it is difficult for an experienced retoucher to make an ideal synthesized image with illumination harmonization.
-Especially for object shadow generation in the scene, it requires precise matting skills, a slight flaw will lead to very poor result.
-To this end, we propose a SI-GAN for user-friendly automatic illumination editing, even an inexperienced user can easily complete object illumination editing, and achieve realistic and harmonious illumination for the inserted object.
+As a part of scene editing, editing illumination for inserted object to achieve scene illumination harmonization is really important in computer vision~\cite{chen2021canet, fu2021multi, fu2020learning, yu2021luminance} and augmented reality (AR) as the unsatisfactory illumination harmonization greatly affect the user sense of reality.
+One example is illustrated in Figure~\ref{fig:introduction}.
+It is still difficulty to achieve a satisfactory result for illumination editing even by a experienced professional retoucher.
+Apparently, it is very challenging to automatically edit illumination harmonization without any human intervention.

-Automatically editing illumination for inserted object to achieve scene illumination harmonization is a challenging operation in computer vision and AR applications.
-Karsch et al.~\cite{Karsch2014Automatic} presented an image editing system that supports drag-and-drop 3D object insertion, and Liao et al.~\cite{2015An,2018An} proposed an approximate shading model for image-based object modeling and insertion.
+Some prior efforts have been made to solve this challenging task.
+In particular, Karsch \textit{et al}.~\cite{Karsch2014Automatic} presented an image editing system that supports drag-and-drop 3D object insertion, and Liao \textit{et al}.~\cite{2015An,2018An} proposed an approximate shading model for image-based object modeling and insertion.
 Although these methods produce perceptually convincing results, their performances highly depend on the quality of the estimated geometry, shading, albedo and material properties.
 However, in some cases, any errors or inaccurate estimation in either geometry, illumination, or materials may result in unappealing editing effects.
-Different from these methods, in this work, we aim to explore a deep learning-based method to directly learn mapping relationship between the inserted object illumination and the real-world scene, and achieve scene illumination harmonization without any explicit inverse rendering (recovering 3D geometry, illumination, albedo and material).

-As deep learning-based method calls for a large number of data.
-Especially in this task, a dataset with a lot of training image pairs of synthesized images without illumination harmonization and corresponding ground truth with illumination harmonization is desired.
-Existing dataset like iHarmony4 \cite{2020DoveNet} by generates synthesized images based on COCO, contains pairs of synthesized image and corresponding harmonized image, but all these synthesized images lack shadow for inserted object.
-It does not provide sufficient shadows and illumination information for augmented reality applications.
-Although shadow-AR dataset \cite{2020ARShadowGAN} with inserted object shadow information is conducive to our task by providing sufficient shadow clues of object and scene, it does not take into account the shading information of the inserted object.